Statewide Treasurer, Finance Committee and MAPE Financial Staff Standards

 A monthly income and expense statement shall be prepared at the end of each month by the Statewide Treasurer and be made available to the Board of Directors.
 Regular financial reports shall be made available to the membership.

-At least once each year the Finance Committee shall have an independent auditor make an examination of the records.
+At least once each year the Board of Director’s Finance Workgroup shall have an independent auditor make an examination of the records.
 The finding of the audit must be reported to the general membership and the Board of Directors.

 Delegate Assembly Revision Dates: 12/13/2002, 7/19/2013, 9/23-24/2016

-Summary: For the effective conduct of official MAPE business, MAPE may authorize reimbursement for lost time, from your MAPE represented position, and/or expenses that do not exceed budget restrictions.
+Summary: For the effective conduct of official MAPE business, MAPE may authorize reimbursement for lost time, from your MAPE represented position, or expenses that do not exceed budget restrictions.

 Related Information: Treasurer’s Manual, MAPE Budget, Elected Statewide Reimbursement Policy

-Pre-authorization Authorization is required prior to the incurrence of the actual lost time and/or expense.
+Authorization is required prior to the incurrence of the actual lost time or expenses.

-Official business is defined as: those duties directed by the MAPE President, Executive Committee, Board of Directors and/or Delegate Assembly.
+Official business is defined as: those duties directed by the MAPE President, Executive Committee, Board of Directors, or Delegate Assembly.
 Any duty not previously budgeted for shall be charged to the budget of the body ordering the duty.

 - Missing signature(s).
 Reimbursement may be authorized as long as the expense is within the MAPE Reimbursement Policy guidelines.